eArmada8/berseria_model_tool/README.md

 # Tales of Berseria mesh tools
 A script to get the mesh data in and out of the .TOMBDLB_D/.TOMDLP_P files from Tales of Berseria.
 The meshes are exported as raw buffers in the .fmt/.ib/.vb/.vgmap that are compatible with DarkStarSword Blender import plugin for 3DMigoto.
 A glTF file is also exported for purposes of weight painting and texture assignment, but the glTF file is not used for modding.

+*NOTE:*  There are multiple mesh types, denoted by the upper four bits of the flag byte (`0x00`: not animated e.g weapons, `0x50` skeletally animated e.g. bodies, `0x70` unsure animation e.g. faces).
+While berseria_export_meshes.py is able to get mesh data out of all three, a lot of data is not interpreted for `0x70` meshes and berseria_import_meshes.py cannot rebuild them.

 ## Tutorials:

 Please see the [wiki](https://github.com/eArmada8/berseria_model_tool/wiki), and the detailed documentation below.